-Winter Storm System Brings Heavy Snow and Rain Across the U.S.
+Winter Storm System Brings Heavy Snow and Rain Across U.S.

 Severe winter storms like the ones predicted this week can be more dangerous than ones that form during peak severe weather season, in May and June.

-“Because days are shorter,” Brooks explained, these storms are “more likely to occur after dark.”
+“Because days are shorter,” said Harold Brooks, a senior scientist with the National Severe Storms Laboratory, part of the National Oceanic and Atmospheric Administration, these storms are “more likely to occur after dark.”
 This “makes them more dangerous” because people in harm’s way cannot spot them as they approach, he said.

-“They also are more likely to occur in the mid-South and Southeastern United States, which have greater rural population density than the Plains and have a higher fraction of manufactured housing and poverty,” he added.
-“Thus, the impacts can be greater.”
+Flash flooding is also a concern Tuesday from Houston all the way to the north of Memphis.
+The excessive rainfall from this storm will push east Wednesday, putting much of the South at risk for abundant rainfall that could produce flash flooding.

-Snow in the Northeast
+Snowfall in the Northeast.

 Some snow fell across southern New England and upstate New York on Sunday.
 In Albany, New York, there were about 5 to 7 inches of snow, said Bob Oravec, a meteorologist with the weather service.